 Wheels and Tyres Added January 2011

 Wheels: As mentioned above the wheels are horribly easy to kerb, being wider than the tyres.
 Four years down the road (so to speak) and not having kerbed them for a couple of years or more, I was just thinking I might get them refurbished when blow me if I didn't clout one of them again, so that idea goes on the back-burner.
 Another problem has been staining of the painted surface particularly at the front from brake dust, but also the rear, being impossible to shift the stains which look like deep scratches with normal hose brush, sponge, cloth, or leather.
-I did tentatively try a wet green fibrous pan scourer (which is excellent for getting staining of UPVC window frames, facias etc.) but even tentative rubbing immediately showed some surface scratching so that was out.
-Then in Halfords I noticed this brake dust remover which used wet removes the staining completely, even in the angles between the spokes and the rim, very easily and without any damage.
+I did tentatively try a wet green fibrous pan scourer (which is excellent for getting staining of UPVC window frames, fascias etc.) but even tentative rubbing immediately showed some surface scratching so that was out.
+Then in Halfords I noticed a brake dust remover 'brush' which used wet removes the staining completely, even in the angles between the spokes and the rim, very easily and without any damage.
 It is perfect for the ZS spokes, and although it started to look a little ratty quite quickly at £4 you can afford to get one every year, and in fact it hasn't deteriorated any further and is still working well 2 or 3 years later.
 There is a 'premium' version at £5, and no less than 11 wheel brushes altogether from £3.50 to £13, but this one looks the best for getting in between the ZS spokes in the narrow space at the hub.
+January 2017: The original is no longer stocked, but this looks like it might do the same job, watch this space.

 Tyres: The ZS has always been noisier than I would have expected (good job I'm used to MGBs) in the shape of tyre/road noise more than wind noise, and almost to the point that I wondered if it was a wheel bearing growling.
 But first I replaced the front tyres in mid-2010 (normal wear) then I had to replace the rears (moved to the fronts when the fronts were replaced) when there was still some life left in them.
 The problem is the ZS rims don't always give a good seal, and enthusiastic cornering can deflate them.
 They are so low profile that I've not noticed any change in handling even when completely flat, unlike the MGB which is immediately obvious even when it is a rear.
 The trouble is that driving them flat knackers them, putting splits in the side-wall, and when I had them removed to seal the rims one of them was full of rubber crumb which had been eroded from the inside of the sidewall.
 Nothing else but to replace the pair, which was annoying as even though the same place would have done the fitting I could have got a better deal ordering online than just turning up.
 However I immediately noticed with four new tyres (Avon on the rear, Coopers said to be made by Avon on the front) it seems noticeably quieter, and the noise I thought could be a wheel bearing has gone.
 The old tyres were Federal all round and I was wondering whether there was a connection with MG Rover (even though the car has done 35k!) so Googled 'MG Rover Federal' and blow me if I didn't land on an MG-Rover.org posting about Federals warping when they get hot and it sounds like a wheel bearing going!
 The other thing is that in the extended period of ice and snow in December the ZS performed very well, virtually no wheel spinning or ABS despite travelling from Solihull to Cambridge just hours after several inches of snow at each end.
 By contrast I saw some FWD cars struggling on barely any incline, and RWD cars stood no chance, being stuck in my road with a slight incline either end for the duration!